 Customers that may have finished work will be contacted directly so arrangements can be made to pick it up.
 If you have something you need to pick up, leave a message on our answering machine, (even though the machine says not to), and I will try and return your call when I can.
 Please understand I may not get to it immediately, but will do my best.

 Welcome to the Moldaner's Digital Imaging and Archiving website!
 We're glad you're here.
 Please take the time to check out our many products and services.
 We hope you find our site informative.
-We are the only true photo specialty retail camera store left in New Orleans.
 Please help support local businesses.
-Although we don't carry the inventory we did pre-Katrina, we can order whatever you may need.
-Check out our special services, like our archival scanning and digital wide-format printing services.
+Although we no longer sell digital cameras like we did pre-Katrina, we do still have supplies and accessories for many old film cameras.
+Also, check out our special services, like our archival scanning and digital wide-format printing services.

 We are also the ONLY dealer in the South Louisiana/Mississippi area that still stocks traditional black and white darkroom paper and supplies !